Mamba-Based Graph Convolutional Networks: Tackling Over-smoothing with Selective State Space: Experiment

 $\rhd$ \textsf{Ensuring Robust Feature Propagation with HiPPO-LegS (HL):} HL in Eq.\ref{eq:initial} plays a pivotal role in maintaining robust feature propagation across deeper architectures.
 By ensuring efficient state transitions, HL minimizes the risk of feature degradation that often arises in deep GNNs due to over-smoothing.
 As shown in Tab.\ref{tab:performance_abl}, removing HL results in significant performance declines, such as a 6.79\% drop on the Actor dataset and a 2.48\% drop on Wisconsin.
 These declines highlight HL's critical role in preserving distinct node representations while enabling effective information aggregation across layers.
 Furthermore, HL's impact becomes increasingly pronounced as the network depth grows, showcasing its ability to adapt state transitions dynamically and mitigate the compounding effects of over-smoothing.

 $\rhd$ \textsf{Dynamic Adaptability Through Input-Related (IR) Matrices:} IR in Eq.\ref{eq:ini_P} enhances the adaptability of \ourmethod by generating state matrices that dynamically reflect node- and neighborhood-specific characteristics.
 This flexibility allows \ourmethod to balance the influence of local and global information, ensuring that critical features are neither overshadowed by higher-order information nor lost in the aggregation process.
 As depicted in Tab.\ref{tab:performance_abl}, the absence of IR results in notable performance degradation, such as a 9.77\% accuracy drop on Actor and a 4.12\% drop on Wisconsin.
 Compared to HL, IR demonstrates an even greater influence on model performance, particularly in datasets with diverse graph structures.
-This underscores IR’s crucial role in tailoring state transitions to the unique properties of each graph, enabling the model to maintain robust performance across varying depths and graph complexities.
+This highlights IR’s key role in adapting state transitions to each graph’s structure, ensuring consistent performance across different depths and complexities.